AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops.md

 [3] Find the difference:
 160820 - 150859 = 9961

-[4] Get the total count in the APKlist.
+[4] Get the total count in the APKlist (to-be-downloaded).
 List has been kept with date information. wc -l list_5312018.csv

 Say, (N)